 If one were to implement an actual RSA cryptosystem, there are many additional tricks and ideas to keep in mind.
 For example, one can add some extra random letters to each block of text, so that a given string will encrypt differently each time it is encrypted.
 This makes it more difficult for an attacker who knows the encrypted and plaintext versions of one message to gain information about subsequent encrypted messages.
-For an example implementation that incorporates this randomness, see Listing 7.3.4.
 In any particular implementation, there might be attacks that would be devastating in practice, but which wouldn't require factoring the RSA modulus.